MicrosoftDocs/ai-builder/ai-builder-docs/share-model.md

  > [!NOTE]
  > If you're an administrator of the environment, all models in your environment appear in the **Shared with me** view, whether they've been shared or not.

-When a model is shared with you, you have user permissions to it.
-You can use it in apps or flows, but you can't view details or edit the model.
+When a model is shared with you as a user, you can use it in apps or flows, but you can't view details or edit the model.
 No actions are available for models in the **Shared with me** list.

 As an admin or owner of a model, you might encounter a model where the only available action is **Delete**.<!--Suggested--> This happens when the model type is no longer supported.
 It might be that the model type was a preview feature, and the admin [disabled AI Builder preview features](administer.md#enable-or-disable-ai-builder-preview-features).